 A simple Amazon SQS consumer library.

 Squishy is a simple Amazon SQS consumer for Python.
-Many versions of Python are supported, including 2.7, 3.3, 3.4, and 3.5.
-2.6 should work but it is untested and unsupported.
+Many versions of Python are (or will be) supported.

 - Clone the repo.

 - Install the requirements.
 If you want to use the futures workers on Python 2, be sure to install futures.

 Squishy provides a CLI to run a worker that will dispatch messages to a callback you define.
 The callback should accept a single parameter representing a single message consumed from an SQS queue.

 # my_consumer.py def my_callback(message): print('Got a message!
 Contents:', message)

 Squishy uses boto3, which will automatically load credentials from $HOME/.aws/credentials.
 If you need more control over authentication, you can give Squishy a factory function for creating a custom session.